 Tell us about one or more experience of your work with Renew.
 Who was the group and what did they want, what action plan did they have, how did you help them and what happened next.

 I have extensive, relevant experience in working with communities to develop digital skills’ I help locals to increase their confidence and take their ideas to the next level.

-Since working as a Renew Wales mentor together with Cindy Chen, project co-ordinator, we’ve improved the way that project reports were executed.
-We were the first ones providing a more engaging way to capture the experience, challenges and achievements of participants who have been involved in environmental projects.
+Since working as a Renew Wales mentor I’ve improved the way that project reports were executed, providing a more engaging way to capture the experience, challenges and achievements of participants who have been involved in environmental projects.

 What is your vision of your region in 2050?
 What will have changed and how will we have got there?

 I believe technology will continue to evolve and become a deeply integrated part into our everyday life and the community we live in.
 It is important that during this process people are not isolated but instead are kept connected and heard.

 For that we need to help to build a sustainable future, offering opportunities to a diverse range of people, groups and organisations to increase confidence and embrace this change.

 Mobile phones and the Internet will remain the key portal for people to access information.
 Thus, it’s important for people not only to consume but also to be confident in delivering information.